Pakalakadingdong1/DPSS-May-26-Submission/README.md

 The stored procedures were written in a way so as to future proof the entire pipeline and to allow possible automation in the future in case I wanted to build up the dataset and perform analysis in future iterations.
 The idea was that - in the future - this automation would be done through the use of SSIS packages to run the scripts and stored procedures automatically.

-In the first stage of the pipeline after the data has been scraped, saved and stored as a csv in a folder it gets imported into the table in the import schema in SSMS through  our ‘importdata‘ stored procedure as shown in the SQL script below:
+In the first stage of the pipeline after the data has been scraped, saved and stored as a csv in a folder it gets imported into the table in the import schema in SSMS through  our ‘importdata‘ stored procedure as shown in the SQL script below.
+This csv file is saved in the datasets folder of the Github repository and is called 'edinburgh_house_prices_with_postcodes.csv'.

 ```SQL
 USE [DSPP_L4_Assessment]